 - “MacSingaporean – N. Sivasothi a.k.a.
 Otterman,” MacSingapore, , 17 July 2002.
 The edited version in MacSingapore, August 2002.

-A chronology of computing and cyberspace career; in prep.
+A chronology of my computing and cyberspace experiences.

 1981 – I am introduced to the Apple ][ and its 0.996 MHz 6502 microprocessor in St. Andrew’s Secondary School.
 Some of that history is in the MacSingapore interview of 2002.